 Ross played for the Unicorns representative side during the 2017 season and has also featured in second team cricket for both Worcestershire and Northamptonshire.

-Currently at university in Leeds where he is also playing his club cricket in the Bradford League, Ross previously played for Wellington, Wolverhampton, Worfield and Shifnal.
+Currently at university in Leeds, where he is also playing his club cricket for New Farnley in the Bradford League, Ross previously played for Wellington, Wolverhampton, Worfield and Shifnal.